Cheap Car Insurance

 Grab long-lasting quotes to lock in today's price

-Once the quote has been locked in, the price is fixed subject to you not changing any of your details – though you aren’t committed to taking that policy and can always change your mind if you find a cheaper deal (see why buying 21 days ahead is cheapest).
+A few insurers let you lock in a quote up to 60 days ahead of the start date, so you can guard against any future premium increases - Aviva* and Quotemehappy do this.
+Once locked in, the price is fixed subject as long as your details don't change but you can always change your mind if you find a cheaper deal (see why buying 21 days ahead is cheapest).

-You can switch mid-year, don't wait for renewal
+You can switch mid-year, so don't automatically wait for renewal

 Don't assume switching is only for those at renewal.
 This is very important when prices are rising, as they are this year.
 This means you may find switching early saves anyway, especially if you didn't follow the full cost cutting system in the past.
 There are three points to consider when doing this: